Yoga’s Connection To Buddhist Principles

 • Zen Buddhism: Incorporating yogic techniques, Zen emphasizes direct experience and meditation, drawing parallels with yoga’s focus on the mind-body connection.

-See also Easy Yoga For Better Sleep
+See also How To Use Yoga For Muscle Strengthening

 Current State Analysis